- Environmental Law

-In part because New Jersey and New York are industrial states, both have a history of benzene use and contamination.
+In part because New Jersey is an industrial state, both have a history of benzene use and contamination.
 Where benzene is an issue, exposure to BTEX compounds may also be an issue.
 BTEX is shorthand for several compounds, and stands for benzene, toluene, ethylbenzene and xylenes.
 These chemicals are some of the volatile organic compounds (VOCs) found in petroleum derivatives.
 Benzene and BTEX can be found in many sources, ranging from gasoline and diesel fuel to tobacco smoke and more unusual substances.
-New York and New Jersey are densely populated states and it is not uncommon for people to live near gas stations and other industrial sources.
-As a result, many people who live in New Jersey and New York have unfortunately been exposed to benzene or BTEX and have become ill as a result of their benzene or BTEX exposure.
+New Jersey is a densely populated state and it is not uncommon for people to live near gas stations and other industrial sources.
+As a result, many people who live in New Jersey have unfortunately been exposed to benzene or BTEX and have become ill as a result of their benzene or BTEX exposure.

 When people are exposed to benzene or BTEX at certain levels, they may become ill and, in certain cases, may develop cancer or other life-threatening diseases.
-The environmental lawyers at Lieberman & Blecher can provide New York and New Jersey residents with legal representation as a result of benzene and BTEX exposure that has or may cause illness.
+The environmental lawyers at Lieberman Blecher & Sinkevich can provide New Jersey residents with legal representation as a result of benzene and BTEX exposure that has or may cause illness.

 The possible health effects of benzene or BTEX exposure vary greatly and depend on the amount and duration of a person’s exposure, as well their personal circumstances.
 People who are exposure to benzene or BTEX may develop an abnormal heartbeat.
 Such abnormal heartbeats can be dangerous and may even result long-term health consequences or death.
 In addition, those exposed to benzene or BTEX may feel nauseous as a result of this exposure and may develop gastrointestinal symptoms.
 Other symptoms include blurry vision and unconsciousness in certain cases.
 Benzene or BTEX may also cause normal human cells to malfunction.
 This can result in a failure of bone marrow to produce enough blood cells, resulting in anemia.
 Long-term exposure to high-level benzene can result in leukemia, a cancer of blood-forming organs.
 These are just a few examples of possible illnesses and symptoms that may result from benzene or BTEX exposure.